 We recommend scheduling a plumbing maintenance inspection every year and make sure it includes a video pipeline inspection.
 This allows you to be proactive and avoid expensive repairs and replacements.
 If you suspect a problem with your pipes, schedule a video pipeline inspection as soon as possible.

 Let the plumbing experts at Gold Medal Service focus on your pipes so you don't have to.
 We always conduct a comprehensive video line inspection when it comes to plumbing repair, to save everyone time, money, and frustration.
-To learn more about video pipeline inspections, visit Gold Medal Service online.

-Gold Medal Service offer 24-hour service and customer support so even if you experience a pipe emergency in the middle of the night, we're there for you.
+Gold Medal Service offers 24-hour service and customer support so even if you experience a pipe emergency in the middle of the night, we're there for you.
 If you need help insulating your pipes or replacing old, deteriorating ones, don't hesitate to give us a call.